Gerrards Cross: Literary references

 Gerrards Cross was one of the locations for the crime thriller “The Stalkers” (2013) by Paul Finch, a former police officer and journalist and now a full-time writer.

 Gerrards Cross also featured in a true story about love and war based on real letters “The Very White of Love” (2018) by S.K.
 Worrall.

 In the story “Carousel” (2013) depicting a spoiled boy from an Indian family the author Rajeev Rana also placed some of the action in Gerrards Cross.

 This town also served as the setting for the novella “Amy's Travels” (2024) by Lilly Khripko (born in 2013 in the UK and now living in Gerrards Cross).
 The book tells the story of a tweenage girl recalling her early childhood.

+Ian Anderson mentions Gerrards Cross in his song "Journeyman", which was included in their studio album "Heavy Horses", released ion 1978.